Mathieu subspaces of codimension less than n of Mat_n(K): Sketch of the proof of theorem

-The reason for using the formula $\tr CM = 0$ in the definition of constraint, instead of the Hadamard product, is that when we replace $\Ma$ by the isomorphic space $T^{-1} \Ma T$ for some $T \in \GL_n(K)$, the corresponding space of constraints $\Co$ gets replaced in a similar manner, namely by $T^{-1} \Co T$.
+The reason for using the formula $\tr CM = 0$ in the definition of constraint, instead of the sum of the entries of the Hadamard product, is that when we replace $\Ma$ by the isomorphic space $T^{-1} \Ma T$ for some $T \in \GL_n(K)$, the corresponding space of constraints $\Co$ gets replaced in a similar manner, namely by $T^{-1} \Co T$.

 In theorem \ref{rectang}, it is shown that $\Ma$ has idempotents of the forms